A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

 Recent studies~\cite{yang2022attention,wu2024dlan} based on LSTM mainly aim to capture dynamic dependencies in long-term POI sequences.
-Yang \textit{et al.}~\cite{yang2022attention} tackle the challenge of effectively capturing the dynamic interplay between a user's long-term preferences and their more immediate, context-dependent interests, namely AMACF.
+Yang \textit{et al.}~\cite{yang2022attention} tackle the challenge of effectively capturing the dynamic interplay between a user's long-term preferences and their more immediate, context-dependent interests with AMACF.
 It achieves this by dynamically weighting input sequences and seamlessly fusing long- and short-term signals.
 DLAN~\cite{wu2024dlan} incorporates a multi-head attention module that effectively combines first-order and higher-order neighborhood information within user check-in trajectories.
 This parallel approach addresses the limitations of RNN-based methods, which struggle to establish long-term dependencies between sequences.
-Furthermore, DLAN integrates a user similarity weighting layer to quantify the influence of social relationships between users on the target user's preferences.
-This layer leverages social connections to improve the accuracy of recommendations by incorporating insights from similar users.
+Furthermore, DLAN integrates a user similarity weighting layer to quantify the influence of social relationships between users on the target user's preferences, leveraging social connections to improve the accuracy of recommendations.

-Beyond these examples, other studies such as Zhong \textit{et al.}~\cite{zhong2021ps} and Zhang \textit{et al.}~\cite{zhang2022spatio} also explore innovative ways to leverage LSTMs for POI recommendation, further demonstrating the versatility and effectiveness of this approach.
-These studies highlight the ongoing evolution of LSTM-based methods for POI recommendation.
-Researchers continue to develop sophisticated techniques to capture the complexities of user behavior, ultimately leading to more accurate, personalized, and context-aware recommendations.
+Beyond these studies, others such as Zhong \textit{et al.}~\cite{zhong2021ps} and Zhang \textit{et al.}~\cite{zhang2022spatio} explore innovative ways to leverage LSTMs for POI recommendation, further demonstrating the versatility and effectiveness of this approach.
+These studies highlight the ongoing evolution of LSTM-based methods for POI recommendation, as researchers continue to develop sophisticated techniques to capture the complexities of user behavior, ultimately leading to more accurate, personalized, and context-aware recommendations.